jonfryd/PhotonTracer/README.md

 2. Rendering an approximate solution
 3. Rendering the final, accurate solution

-The implementation does use multiple cores and produces nicely anti-aliased images.
-Caustics are supported, as well.
+The implementation does support multiple cores and produces nicely anti-aliased images like the one below.
+Stuff like texture mapping, bump mapping, and caustics rendering are supported, as well.
+There's also a half-baked attempt to do irradiance caching which was never completed.
+Debugging all the edge cases right turned out to be really challenging and I turned my attention to other projects.

-There's also a half-baked attempt to do irradiance caching which was never completely done AFAIR - debugging all the edge cases right turned out to be rather challenging.
+There's no scene input file format or anything fancy like that.
+Changing the scene requires changing the code.

-An example rendering of the classic Cornell box:
+Here's an example rendering of the classic Cornell box:

 <img src="example.jpg" alt="Rendering example" width="512" height="384"/>